Unwanted Advances and Retaliation for Rejection

 A romantic or sexual advance may or may not constitute sexual harassment.
 Regardless, it is always the absolute right of the person to whom the advance is made to reject the advance and suffer no career repercussions.
 Unfortunately, this does not always happen.
 A worker who turns down an advance may suffer for it.
 This is illegal harassment.

-Philadelphia Employment Lawyer for Unwanted Advance Harassment Cases
+Philadelphia and New Jersey Employment Lawyer for Unwanted Advance Harassment Cases